christophuv/PeakBotMRM/documentation/help.md

 The following information has to be provided in this dialog:
 * Experiment name: The name of the experiment.
 It is recommended to use a short, yet descriptive name and include some sort of ID.
 Underscores should be used instead of spaces or tabs.
 * Transition file: The transition file specifying the target compounds to be detected.
-A template is provided [here](./transitions.tsv).
+A template (adapted to METAB02) is provided (For measurements until R100269) [here](./transitions_UntilR100269.tsv) and (for measurements after and including R100269) [here](./transitions_AfterInclR100269.tsv).
 * Raw LCMS data: The folder of where the raw LC-MS data is saved.
 * Processed results: Optional
 * Delimiter character: The character used for separating the cells in the transition file.
 Tabulator is the default character and also used in the above example transition file.